natebarksdale/natebarksdale.github.io/src/content/blog/2009-12-16-ecstatically-between-the-pillows-and-the-books.md

 description: In this excerpt from David Foster Wallace's _The Pale King_, the author explores the intertwining of childhood ecstasy and maternal love through evocative imagery and a sense of magic in the everyday.
 emoji: 🌈
 tags:
-  - 😊 Joy
-  - 📖 Literature
+  - ✍️ Literature
+  - 🌅 Reflection
+  - ✨ Beauty
-  - 🌼 Childhood
+  - 🌞 Summer
 haiku: |
   Voices call with light,
   Ecstasy in springtime,